nelbren/beautiful-jekyll/en/_posts/2018-05-23-SIB_system-information-bar.md

 - system
 ---

-# Barra de Información del Sistema
+# System Info Bar

-## <i class="fa fa-question-circle" aria-hidden="true"></i> ¿Qué es esto?
+## <i class="fa fa-question-circle" aria-hidden="true"></i> What is this?

 ### <i class="fa fa-quote-left" aria-hidden="true"></i> Scientia potentia est <i class="fa fa-quote-right" aria-hidden="true"></i>
-El conocimiento es poder.
-El saber de antemano o previo a que el sistema colapse o se quede sin recursos, se convierte en una prioridad, debido a esto, y para completar el panorama de programas que nos muestran los recursos y rendimiento de nuestros sistemas, nos llega el MSIB con una super potente fabulosa y extremadamente consisa barra de informacion de los recursos actuales.
+Knowledge is power.
+Knowing before hand or previewsly the system colapses or run out of resources, it becomes a priority, due to this, and to contemplate the panorama of programs that show us the resources and performance of our systems, SIB arrives with a super powerful, fabulous and extremely concise bar of information of the actual resources.

-## <i class="fa fa-globe" aria-hidden="true"></i> Herramientas con más detalle:
+## <i class="fa fa-globe" aria-hidden="true"></i> Tools with more detail:

 - ### <i class="fa fa-terminal" aria-hidden="true"></i> Terminal: